pgagliar/insight-data-challenge/ReadMe.md

 The coding challenge consists of implementing a word count and a running median on a tweet dataset.

 ##Dataset:
-I used java for my solution and I tested it on the dataset sentiment140 from Standford.<br />
+I used Java for my solution and I tested it on the dataset sentiment140 from Standford.<br />
 Originally, this dataset contains 1 600 000 tweets.
-Tweets containing characters outside [the hexadceimal range [x00-x7E]](http://www.ascii-code.com/) were stripped off from the dataset.<br />
+Tweets containing characters outside [the hexadecimal range [x00-x7E]](http://www.ascii-code.com/) were stripped off from the dataset.<br />
 In the end, the dataset contains 1,242,776 tweets.

 ##Solution: